 Second Site uses TMG's sentence rules when Body Tags.Detail Format property is set to Use Sentence.
 If you have defined sentences in a language other than English, choose the appropriate language in the Sentence Language pull-down menu.

 The choices include all the languages defined in the standard versions of TMG v4+.
-If you have created a custom language definition, you may add it to the menu by modifying the list of languages via the 2ndsite.ini file, but it is more convenient to use one of the pre-defined "extra" language names: SS1, SS2, or SS3.
+If you have created a custom language definition, you may add it to the menu by modifying the list of languages via the 2ndsite.ini file, but it is more convenient to use one of the pre-defined language names used by Second Site: SS1, SS2, or SS3.

 The Site Language and Sentence Language are usually the same, but they may be set to different values.
 A common example is when custom sentence languages are defined in the TMG dataset.
 In that case, Sentence Language might be set to "Alternate" or "SS1" and the Site Language to "English (U.S.)" or "Dutch", for example.